Rowe2ry/Homework-HoriseonRefactor/README.md

 18. Each "single-benefit" section contains an icon, these icons have been given alt attributes for better accessibility with screen readers.

-19. Added a comment to the code for future devwelopers that introduces the footer of the page and what it contains.
+19. Added a comment to the code for future developers that introduces the footer of the page and what it contains.

 20. Changed the last container in the document flow from a generic \<div> container to a \<footer> tag for the semantic value that this is a footer.

-21. Added an \<abbr> tag as well as \<span> tag to the heart emoji to tell sighted users who hover over the heart that this emoji is representign the word "love" and attributes given to the \<span> tag will tell non-sighted users who impliment screen readers that an icon here is serving the role of an image that represents "love".
+21. Added an \<abbr> tag as well as \<span> tag to the heart emoji to tell sighted users who hover over the heart that this emoji is representing the word "love" and attributes given to the \<span> tag will tell non-sighted users who implement screen readers that an icon here is serving the role of an image that represents "love".

-22. Added a valid "YYYY" format \<time> tag to the copywrite information to give semantic valeu to an otherwise non-contextual "2-0-1-9" string in the footer of the page.
+22. Added a valid "YYYY" format \<time> tag to the copywrite information to give semantic value to an otherwise non-contextual "2-0-1-9" string in the footer of the page.

 ### Changes to CSS